webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

   };
 ```

-Above we make `colorData` which is a `Uint8Array` view of the same
+Above we make `colorData`, which is a `Uint8Array` view of the same
-data as `vertexData`
+data as `vertexData`.
+Review the [data memory layout article](webgpu-memory-layout.html#multiple-views-of-the-same-arraybuffer) if this is unclear.

 We then use `colorData` to insert the colors, expanding them from 0 ↔ 1
-to 0 ↔ 255
+to 0 ↔ 255.

-The memory layout of this data is like this
+The memory layout of this (per vertex) data is like this:

 <div class="webgpu_center"><img src="resources/vertex-buffer-f32x2-u8x4.svg" style="width: 1024px;"></div>